 - To become conversant in the foundations of sociological thought and theory. - To gain understanding of the primary areas and topics of sociological analysis. - To be able to apply sociological concepts and theories to the study of pertinent social problems. - To reflect on the relevance and utility of sociology in the 'everyday' world and public policy-making.

-- Sociology (9th Edition) by Anthony Giddens and Philip Sutton. - Selected articles and essays.
+- A selected textbook (to be announced via Canvas). - Selected articles and essays.

-One short essay, a group presentation and a final exam.
+One group presentation and a final exam.

 SSC1030 Introduction to Business Administration